1. Pump up your fuel mileage

 A study by AAA showed that cloudy headlights can reduce the effectiveness of the lights by up to 78%.

-One solution is to replace your headlights, but that can cost hundreds of dollars.
+While you shouldn’t hesitate to replace your headlights in the event of a more serious issue, that can cost hundreds of dollars.

-To save money, you can clear up those cloudy lights by squirting on some toothpaste made with baking soda, smearing it around with a cloth, then rinsing with water.
+To save money on a professional cleaning, you can clear up those cloudy lights by squirting on some baking soda toothpaste.

-Grab a hairdryer and heat up the sticker, starting in the center, then moving out to the edges.
+Then, grab a hairdryer, turn it on to its highest setting and heat up the sticker.
+If you start in the center, and then move out to the edges, that will ensure that the center is still hot once you start peeling, according to car experts Carfax.
 Once it’s nice and hot, slip a credit card underneath the edges and slowly work them up, reheating as needed.

 If the sticker is on your window, a razor blade works even better.
 Once the sticker is off, wipe off any remaining residue using distilled vinegar.

 Bon Appetit says that the acetic acid in white vinegar helps break down adhesive glue left behind by the sticker, making it easy for you to erase both the slogan, and the memories, from your car.

 20. Rubbing alcohol can get those wiper blades clean